taylrj/Study/PITCHME.md

 ## What problems does GraphQL solve ? (/)

-- The biggest problem with REST APIs is the nature of multiple endpoints.
-These require clients to do multiple round-trips to get their data
+- Multiple endpoints
+  - solution:
-  - -> Shift this multi-request complexity to the server-side and have the GraphQL layer ( runtime layer ) deal with it
+    - Shift this multi-request complexity to the server-side and have the GraphQL layer ( runtime layer ) deal with it
-  - -> Fetch all the initial data required by a view with a single round-trip to the server
+    - Fetch all the initial data required by a view with a single round-trip to the server

 ---

 ## What problems does GraphQL solve ? (/)

 - Versioning
-  - Especially important for mobile clients because we can’t control the version of the API they’re using.
-And we need think about backward compatible things
+  - solution:
-  - -> Just add new fields without removing the old ones, because we have a graph and we can flexibly grow the graph by adding more nodes
+    - Just add new fields without removing the old ones, because we have a graph and we can flexibly grow the graph by adding more nodes
-  - -> Leave paths on the graph for old APIs and introduce new ones without labeling them as new versions
+    - Leave paths on the graph for old APIs and introduce new ones without labeling them as new versions

 ---

 ## What problems does GraphQL solve ? (/)

-- Over-fetching of information that’s not needed
+- Over-fetching
+  - solution:
-  - -> Having a client request language means that the clients will be in control
+    - Having a client request language means that the clients will be in control
-  - -> They can ask for exactly what they need and the server will reply with exactly what that they’re asking for
+    - They can ask for exactly what they need and the server will reply with exactly what that they’re asking for

 ---